Association of the IceCube neutrinos with CAZ blazar light curves: Results and discussion

 \subsection{Physical properties of the neutrino-associated blazars}

-Here we investigate if the physical properties of the neutrino-associated blazars are different from the rest of the blazar population.
-As discussed in Sect. \ref{sec_results_observational_gaps}, we may be missing $\sim$22\% of potential spatio-temporal associations due to seasonal gaps.
+Here, we investigate if the physical properties of the neutrino-associated blazars are different from the rest of the blazar population.
+As discussed in Sect. \ref{sec_results_observational_gaps}, we may be missing $\sim$22\% of potential spatiotemporal associations due to seasonal gaps.
 Therefore, in this section we consider all spatially neutrino-associated blazars.

-We select neutrino-associated blazars as those which are spatially associated with high-weight neutrinos ($W_\mathrm{T}>0.5$; see Sect. \ref{sec_results_individual_assoc} for justification) regardless of their variability.
-While many of these are expected to be false candidates, at least we ensure that any spatially neutrino-associated blazar that could also potentially be temporally associated is included in the comparison.
-This approach has the added benefit of allowing for some meaningful statistics due to a larger number of associations, which is not possible when only focusing on the few high-weight spatio-temporal associations.
+We selected neutrino-associated blazars on the basis of an evident spatial association with high-weight neutrinos ($W_\mathrm{T}>0.5$; see Sect. \ref{sec_results_individual_assoc} for justification) regardless of their variability.
+While many of these are expected to be false candidates, at least we ensured that any spatially neutrino-associated blazar that could also potentially be temporally associated is included in the comparison.
+This approach has the added benefit of allowing for some meaningful statistics due to a larger number of associations, which is not possible when only focusing on the few high-weight spatiotemporal associations.
 We find that a total of 61 blazars from either the RFC$^\dagger$ or the 4LAC samples are spatially associated with these 79 high-weight events.
 In terms of classification, 4 (7\% of 61) are AGN, 16 (26\%) unclassified blazars, 16 (26\%) BLLs, and 25 (41\%) FSRQs.